Feel free to download our release form, print, sign, and bring it with you to your first class.

 Here's what to expect at OPY:

 - Expect it to be HOT.
-If you do not like the heat, please consider taking the Beginners class on Sat at noon or any 7pm class.
-It is not as hot.
+If you do not like the heat please consider the Beginners class on Saturdays 11:30am at the Dr Phillips location.

 - Expect to sweat and to be doing yoga next to another sweaty person.
 The New Year brings more yogis to the studio.
 Please make room for each student and be prepared to sweat.